KeoshaYoung/Day-14-of-100/README.md

 Don't forget to restate the full question. player_1 ==.
 Just like you did in previous days when using logical conditions.

 Happy Coding!

+This project was fairly simple.
+I do like how each player can't see the other's input!